KikeCR/savestate-kb/README.md

 # SaveState

-A multi-user game completion tracker — a Backloggery/Grouvee-style app for tracking your backlog, in-progress, and completed games.
-Search for a game, drag it around a Kanban board as your status changes, rate it, and see it on your public profile and the site-wide activity feed.
+A multi-user game completion tracker, basically a Backloggery/Grouvee-style app for keeping tabs on your backlog, what you're playing, and what you've finished.
+Search for a game, drag it around a Kanban board as your status changes, rate it, and it shows up on your public profile and the site-wide activity feed.

 Built as a portfolio project targeting a React + Flask + SQLAlchemy + Redis stack.

 ## Features

-- **Auth** — session/cookie-based (Flask-Login), not JWT
+- **Auth**: session/cookie-based (Flask-Login), not JWT
-- **Game search** — backed by the [RAWG](https://rawg.io) API, cached in Postgres and Redis so repeat lookups don't hit RAWG's rate limit
+- **Game search**: backed by the [RAWG](https://rawg.io) API, cached in Postgres and Redis so repeat lookups don't hit RAWG's rate limit
-- **Kanban board** — drag-and-drop across Backlog / Playing / Completed / Dropped / Replaying
+- **Kanban board**: drag-and-drop across Backlog / Playing / Completed / Dropped / Replaying
-- **Full tracking data** — rating, hours played, dates, notes, favorites, replay count, platform, tags
+- **Full tracking data**: rating, hours played, dates, notes, favorites, replay count, platform, tags
-- **Leaderboards** — Redis sorted sets: most games completed this year, highest average rating given
+- **Leaderboards**: Redis sorted sets for most games completed this year and highest average rating given
-- **Activity feed** — a live-updating "X just completed Y" feed, backed by a Redis list
+- **Activity feed**: a live-updating "X just completed Y" feed, backed by a Redis list
-- **Public profiles** — shareable, with a visibility toggle (public/private) and a stats dashboard (genre breakdown, rating distribution, completions per year)
+- **Public profiles**: shareable, with a visibility toggle (public/private) and a stats dashboard (genre breakdown, rating distribution, completions per year)

 ## Stack